maitag/peote-server/README.md

 # peote-server
-perl tcp-server just with joint-protocol
+perl5 tcp-server just with joint-protocol

 This TCP IP Socket Server together with [PeoteNet](https://github.com/maitag/peote-net) helps me
 to do crossplatform networkcoding with haxe.